 Projects and Activities

-Japan Study Tour is an annual programme that aims principally to promote mutual understanding between Japanese and UK local government.
-JLGC invites applications from senior-level staff of British local authorities and associated bodies, to join this 10-day study tour to study the current condition and issues related to Japanese local government.
+Japan Study Tour is an annual programme that principally aims to promote peer learning and professional ties between Japanese and European local governments.
+JLGC invites applications from senior-level staff of local authorities and associated bodies to join this seven-day study tour to learn about the current trends and challenges Japanese local governments face.
 Each year’s study tour focuses on the following:

 - studying and discussing specific services in small group sessions